GaloisInc/grift/README.md

   simulation is explicitly *not* a concern.
 - Must pass all relevant tests from riscv-tests and riscv-compliance test suites.
+- Must integrate with SVF bisimulation tooling for hardware validation.

 ## Documentation